utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api/validating-elements-against-schema.md

 ## Validating requests and responses

-For [collections linked to an API]((/docs/designing-and-developing-your-api/developing-an-api/adding-api-elements/#adding-a-collection)), Postman can automatically detect inconsistencies between the [requests](/docs/sending-requests/requests/) and [saved examples](/docs/sending-requests/examples/) in the collection and the [API definition](/docs/designing-and-developing-your-api/developing-an-api/defining-an-api/).
+For [collections linked to an API]((/docs/designing-and-developing-your-api/developing-an-api/adding-api-elements/#adding-a-collection)), Postman can automatically detect any inconsistencies between the [requests](/docs/sending-requests/requests/) and [saved examples](/docs/sending-requests/examples/) in the collection and the [API definition](/docs/designing-and-developing-your-api/developing-an-api/defining-an-api/).
 Postman can also compare [responses](/docs/sending-requests/responses/) received from the server to the API definition to make sure the API implementation aligns with the API design.
 Postman displays a warning for each detected issue.
 Select a warning to view the source of the issue so you can resolve it.

 ### Enabling request validation

-When request validation is enabled, Postman automatically detects inconsistencies between the requests and examples in your API-linked collections and the API definition.
+When request validation is enabled, Postman automatically checks for validation issues whenever you open a request, change a request or a saved example, or change the API definition.
+Postman also checks for issues when you send a request, and the response is considered as a saved example.

+To enable request validation, do the following:

 1. Select the settings icon <img alt="Settings icon" src="https://assets.postman.com/postman-docs/icon-settings-v9.jpg#icon" width="16px"> in the header, then select **Settings**.
 1. Turn on the toggle next to **Request Validation**.